 Roy H. Chestnutt.
-Mr. Chestnutt joined our Board on June 1, 2018.
+Mr. Chestnutt joined our Board in June 2018.
+Since November 2017, Mr. Chestnutt has engaged in providing consulting services.
 From January 2013 to November 2017, Mr. Chestnutt served as Executive Vice President and Chief Strategy Officer of Verizon Communications Inc. (NYSE: VZ) and Verizon Nederland B.V.
 Mr. Chestnutt was responsible for development and implementation of Verizon's overall corporate strategy, including business development, joint ventures, strategic investments, acquisitions and divestitures.
 Before being named to that position, he was Senior Vice President - Corporate Strategy, with responsibility for the formulation and execution of Verizon's strategic plan addressing new markets, solution areas and services that capitalize on the company's assets, capabilities and brand across all lines of business.
 Mr. Chestnutt joined Verizon in 2011 from Motorola Networks where he served as corporate vice president of the Americas and helped lead the successful transition of the business unit to new ownership by Nokia Siemens Networks.
 Previously, Mr. Chestnutt was Chairman and Chief Executive Officer of Grande Communications, a facilities-based, "triple-play" communications provider in Texas.
 His responsibilities included leading the transition of Grande Communications from startup to a full service, market-driven company, which resulted in the successful sale of the company.
 Prior to joining Grande, Mr. Chestnutt was the senior vice president of National Field Sales and General Business for Sprint-Nextel.
 From 2000 to 2005, he held positions at Nextel Communications as regional vice president of the Southwest in Austin and of the West in the San Francisco Bay Area.
 Mr. Chestnutt also has general management experience with PrimeCo Personal Communications and AirTouch Cellular.
-Mr. Chestnutt has been a non-executive director of Telstra, Australia's leading telecommunications and technology company, and is also a board member for Saudi Telecom.
-He also served on the board of directors of the international industry association GSMA and is a former chair of the Chi
+Mr. Chestnutt has been a nonexecutive director of Telstra, Australia's leading telecommunications and technology company.
+He also served on the boards of directors of the international industry association GSMA, Saudi Telecom, Boingo, and is a former chair of the Chief Strategy Officers Group including 25 global strategists from the world's leading wireless carriers.
+Mr. Chestnutt holds an MBA from the University of San Francisco, and a B.S. in Business Administration from San Jose State University.
+Mr. Chestnutt was nominated based on the entirety of his experience and skills, although the Board noted specifically his broad knowledge of the wireless industry and extensive industry relationships.

 Jeffrey Karish.
 Mr. Karish has been a member of our Board since May 2013.
 Mr. Karish is a member of the leadership team at the Heritage Group, a private holding and investment company with an emphasis on healthcare and medical research.
-Mr. Karish was the former President of Windsor Media LLC, subsequent to having served as the company's Executive Vice President and acting General Counsel with a focus on investing and finance which included private equity funding, early stage venture capital funding and general investment management.
-Previously, Mr. Karish was Head of Media Strategy and Corporate Development at Yahoo with a primary focus in strategic growth initiatives and M&A. Prior to Yahoo, he was a management consultant at McKinsey & Company, and a key member of McKinsey's West Coast Media and Technology practice.
+Mr. Karish was the former President of Windsor Media LLC, subsequent to having served as the company's Executive Vice President and acting General Counsel, with a focus on investing and finance which included private equity funding, early stage venture capital funding and general investment management.
+Previously, Mr. Karish was Head of Media Strategy and Corporate Development at Yahoo with a primary focus in strategic growth initiatives and M&A. Prior to Yahoo, he was a management consultant at McKinsey & Company and a key member of McKinsey's West Coast Media and Technology practice.
 Mr. Karish was formerly a member of the Board of Banc of California.
 Mr. Karish holds a J.D. from Harvard University, a M. Phil. in International Relations from Cambridge University, and a B.A. in History from UC Berkeley.
-Mr. Karish was nominated based on the entirety of his experience and skills, although the board noted specifically his extensive management and financial experience and background in strategic advising and mergers and acquisitions for companies.
+Mr. Karish was nominated based on the entirety of his experience and skills, although the Board noted specifically his extensive management and financial experience and skills, although the Board noted specifically his extensive management and